rhamenator/ai-scraping-defense/docs/architecture.md

 These features are optional so deployments remain lightweight when cloud services are unavailable.

+### Future Technology Integration

+To ensure the long-term viability and effectiveness of the system, the architecture is designed to accommodate emerging technologies.
+This can be achieved through:

+*   **Modular Design**: Implementing services as independent modules allows for easier integration of new components and technologies without disrupting the entire system.
+*   **API-First Approach**: Exposing services through well-defined APIs enables seamless communication and interoperability with external systems and emerging platforms.
+*   **Abstracted Interfaces**: Defining abstract interfaces for key components, such as the LLM classification and IP reputation services, makes it easier to switch between different providers or implementations as new technologies become available.
+*   **Containerization and Orchestration**: Using Docker and Kubernetes provides a flexible and scalable infrastructure that can easily adapt to new hardware architectures and deployment environments.

 ## Local IP Banning with Fail2ban

 Fail2ban monitors the shared Nginx logs and inserts firewall rules using